abhijitmjj/AzureCustomVisionCOVID-19/README.md

 For information on how to use these files to create and deploy through check out the readme.txt in the *azureml* directory (./COVID19_Docker_binary_linux/azureml/README.txt).

-#### Why use Azure Functions?
-The serverless model differs from VMs and containers in that you only pay for the processing time used by each function as it executes.
-VMs and containers are charged while they're running - even if the applications on them are idle.
-This architecture doesn't work for every app - but when the app logic can be separated to independent units, we can test them separately, update them separately, and launch them in microseconds, making this approach the fastest option for deployment.

 ### Part II Instructions for running the Chest X-ray diagnostics model
 1) Unzip the the zip archive